Get

 Something to consider with purebred cats is that they often tend to have more health issues than the average mixed-breed cat.
 Purebred cats often inherit genetic conditions that the breed is predisposed to develop.
 While your purebred cat may live their whole life without experiencing hereditary conditions, it is always a possibility.
 And compared to mixed breeds, it is generally more likely.
 However, this risk can be minimized to an extent by running genetic tests on the parents prior to breeding them.
 Naturally, this task falls on the breeders.

-Nonetheless, some cats inherit traits which are considered controversial by the cat community in general.
+Nonetheless, some cats inherit traits that are considered controversial by the cat community in general.
 For example, Scottish Folds are best known for their folded ears.
 However, they are born with a condition known as osteochondrodysplasia (which gives their ears their trademark appearance).

 Pros